jsmolka/blog/content/posts/horizons/index.md

 Something wicked this way comes
 Something wicked this way comes
 -->
-The last song of the album.
-Outros in previous albums tended to be on quieter side, and this one is no exception until its finale.
-The song is unusual, as it doesn't follow the familiar ABABCB structure, and instead feels like a carefully crafted, through-composed narrative.
+The album ends with [Something Wicked](https://www.youtube.com/watch?v=CDq5TO05NcQ).
+Outro songs in previous albums tended to be on the quieter side and this one is no exception until its finale.
+It begins calm with just a piano and then layers in strings and other instruments over the following verses.
+It doesn't adhere to the ABABCB structure and instead feels like a carefully crafted narrative of a person slowly being consumed/overtaken by _Something Wicked_.

-The lyrics are littered with biblical references (_pray_, _crucifix_, _god_, _serpent tongue_) and tell the story of a protagonist being consumed/overtaken by _Something Wicked_.
-The song starts calm with just a piano and then layers in strings and other instruments over the following verses.
-It climaxes during the bridge, when it turns from calm to violent:
+> The crucifix in my hand's a lie<br>
+> 'Cause nothing ever kills you<br>
+> I've watered down the pain 'til the well went dry<br>
+> So pray for rain<br>

+The lyrics are littered with biblical references.
+The narrator describes the thing inside of him as powerful enough that even a crucifix can't kill it, hinting at its profoundly evil nature.
+He tried everything in his power to stop it, but had to resign in the end.
+Praying for rain feels more like a warning than a request.
+The narrator seems to have lost control and only a godly intervention can prevent the events lying.

+> And it clawеd<br>
+> Back in the world again<br>
+> Here for a nеw revenge<br>
+> An enemy I can't condemn<br>

+It seems like it isn't the first time that the narrator had to confront the thing.
+It's crawling back into his world, looking for revenge.
+He's is describing it as an enemy, which he can't condemn.
+Maybe he think's that the feeling is justified.

+As we enter the bridge, the song turns from calm to violent:

 > Out of myself, I can feel it crawling<br>
 > How can I tell if this is the ending?<br>